 DAVID, Panama — The sole survivor of a plane crash was reunited with her family Wednesday after rescue workers trekked for five hours to carry the 12-year-old American girl out of a remote mountain area, then airlifted her to a hospital.

 Francesca Lewis, wearing a neck brace and with one arm bandaged, met with her parents at a hospital in the town of David, capital of Chiriqui province.

-Francesca’s parents, uncle and sister came from the United States to care for her.
-Earlier Wednesday, her mother, Valerie Lewis, told The Associated Press her daughter could walk but had apparently suffered a broken arm and hypothermia.
+Francesca’s mother, father, uncle and sister came down from the United States to care for her.
+Earlier Wednesday, her mother, Valerie Lewis, told The Associated Press her daughter could walk, but had apparently suffered a broken arm and hypothermia.

-Rescue workers struggled for five hours against heavy rains and high-altitude winds to carry Francesca by stretcher from the crash site to a spot where a helicopter could land, said Chiriqui Civil Protection Director Armando Palacios.
+Rescue workers struggled for five hours against heavy rains and high-altitude winds to carry Francesca by stretcher from the crash site to a spot where a helicopter could land, Chiriqui Civil Protection Director Armando Palacios told AP.

-A preliminary investigation showed the Cessna 172 struck a tree and split in two, said National Civil Protection Director Roberto Velasquez.
+A preliminary investigation showed the plane struck a tree and split in two, said National Civil Protection Director Roberto Velasquez.

 “It is miraculous that the girl could survive that impact,” he said.

 Rescuers spent two days combing the mountainous area before finding Francesca and the bodies of the three others Tuesday.
 But cold, wet weather prevented her immediate evacuation, and she was initially treated in a makeshift shelter.

 Michael Klein was the chief executive officer of Pacificor LLC, a Santa Barbara-based company that manages several hedge funds.
 He founded two companies in the 1990s before becoming president and CEO of eGroups Inc., which was the world’s largest group e-mail communication service.
 Yahoo Inc. purchased eGroups for $450 million in August 2000 and it is now known as Yahoo Groups.